 Some carriers will let you pay your initial premium using a credit card.

 Can I cancel my life insurance policy?

 Yes.
-If you decide you no longer need the protection it offers, you can let your insurer that you’d like cancel your life insurance.
+If you decide you no longer need the protection it offers, you can let your insurer know that you’d like to cancel your life insurance.

 Can my life insurance company cancel my policy?

 Yes, but generally only in two specific circumstances:

 - You stop paying your premiums.
 You’re typically extended a grace period that keeps your benefits active even if you’ve occasionally paid a premium late.
 After the grace period, your insurer reserves the right to cancel your policy.

 - Your application is found to be fraudulent.
 If your insurer finds that you purposefully lied on your application or provided fraudulent supporting documents, your insurer has just cause to cancel your policy.
 If the fraud isn’t discovered until after your death, your insurer can cancel any claim due to your beneficiaries.